genomicsclass/leanpub/manuscript/conditional_expectation_exercises.md

 A>
 A>2.
 Now make a plot of {$$}E(Y|X=x){/$$} for `x=seq(160,178)` using the data generated in exercise 1.
 A>
-A>    If you want your chance of predicting female or male based on height, and you want your probability of success to be larger than 0.5, at what is the largest height where you predict female ?
+A>    If you are predicting female or male based on height and want your probability of success to be larger than 0.5, what is the largest height where you predict female ?
 A>
 A>